iainctduncan/papers/papers/tenor-2023/tenor-paper-draft.rst

 Further extensions are likewise straightforward.
 We could, for example, decide we don't like enclosing each statement in parentheses, and come up with an alternate syntax.
-Provided we give some indication (other than a return) of a new line, this would simply require a new loop at the beginning to take all the tokens and first group then into the per-event lines.
+Provided we give some indication other than a carriage return of a new line, this would simply require a new loop at the beginning that ingests all the tokens of all the expressions and then explicitly groups them into the per-event lines.
 For example we could preface end all lines with a semi-colon.

 .. code:: scheme